Battle of Saltholm

 Turbulent, under the command of Lieutenant George Wood, was bringing up the rear.
 She and Thunder engaged while the remaining ships attempted to flee.
 This proved difficult as the wind was very calm, which allowed the Danish and Norwegians to row up to and board several of the British merchantmen.
 Turbulent was finally dismasted, which forced her to strike.
 Still, her resistance enabled most of the merchant fleet to escape.
-The Dano-Norwegian force captured 12 or 13 merchant vessels, plus Turbulent.Thunder escaped with some damage.
+The Dano-Norwegian force captured 12 or 13 merchant vessels, plus Turbulent.
+Thunder escaped with some damage.

-Postscripts

-The subsequent court-martial of Lieutenant Wood for the loss of his ship acquitted him of all charges.
+The subsequent court-martial of Wood for the loss of his ship acquitted him of all charges.
 Although the Danish gunboats were active, this convoy was the only one to suffer a large loss.
-Still, the loss of the 12 ships led northern English merchants to publish a public protest against the Royal Navy in Hull.
+Still, the loss of the 12 ships led northern English merchants to publish a public protest against the Royal Navy in Kingston upon Hull.